St. Nicholas Greek Orthodox Church (Manhattan): 2022: opening

 The St. Nicholas Greek Orthodox Church and National Shrine was officially consecrated on July 4, 2022.
-The consecration was celebrated jointly by Archbishop Elpidophoros (Lambriniadis), Metropolitan Nicholas (Pissare) of Detroit, and Metropolitan Savas (Zembillas) of Pittsburgh.
-The consecrated altar was signed by all of the GOARCH hierarchs who were present, as well as by the two living former Archbishops of America — Spyridon (Papageorge) and Demetrios (Trakatellis), including Protopresbyter Alexander Karloutsos, together with Metropolitan Emmanuel (Adamakis) (el) of Chalcedon and Metropolitan Prodromos (Xenakes) (el) of Rethymnon (Crete), who were representing the Patriarchate of Constantinople.
+The consecration was celebrated jointly by Archbishop Elpidophoros Lambriniadis, Metropolitan Nicholas Pissare of Detroit, and Metropolitan Savas Zembillas of Pittsburgh.
+The consecrated altar was signed by all of the Greek Orthodox Archdiocese hierarchs who were present, as well as by the two living former Archbishops of America — Spyridon Papageorge and Demetrios Trakatellis, including Protopresbyter Alexander Karloutsos, together with Metropolitan Emmanuel Adamakis (el) of Chalcedon and Metropolitan Prodromos Xenakes (el) of Rethymnon, Crete, who were representing the Patriarchate of Constantinople.
 The church fully opened for regular services on December 6, 2022, the Feast of Saint Nicholas.

 Architecture critic Justin Davidson wrote for Curbed that the new church was "a refined pocket project", especially as compared with the much larger World Trade Center Transportation Hub, also designed by Santiago Calatrava.
 Davidson said, "The dense white nugget of St. Nicholas Greek Orthodox Church presides over the memorial plaza from a raised platform at the southern end, and it suggests that maybe Calatrava was always a religious architect disguised as a transportation engineer."